Jendnice/To_Have_And_To_Honeymoon/notes.md

       x- build migration for Location model
       x- build out model for Location

-      xx- build out Location controller - start with ONE controller action xx- build out/utilize serializer as part of controller action xx- build out Location routes - start with ONE route that matches controller action built
+      xxx- build out Location controller - start with ONE controller action xxx- build out/utilize serializer as part of controller action xxx- build out Location routes - start with ONE route that matches controller action built

-      xx- build out fetch call - start with ONE that matches above xx- seed data based on above
+      xxx- build out fetch call - start with ONE that matches above xxx- seed data based on above
-      xx- ensure everything works by testing it visually xx- render and format location(s) onto page x- add beginning style(s) (?)
-      - Update new form to have text areas instead of one input line x- build out DOM update - start with ONE DOM update that matches/correlates with above xx- ensure everything works by testing it visually (again)
+      xxx- ensure everything works by testing it visually xxx- render and format location(s) onto page xxx- build out DOM update - start with ONE DOM update that matches/correlates with above xxx- ensure everything works by testing it visually (again) xxx- Render and format location(s) onto page

-      - go back to location controller and repeat for next controller action
-      - From there, either continue repeating for the remaining CRUD actions until Location is fully built OR
-      - repeat the steps from the beginning for the experience resource (again, starting with index or show and building vertically)
+      xx- go back to location controller and repeat for next controller action xx- From there, either continue repeating for the remaining CRUD actions until Location is fully built OR xx- repeat the steps from the beginning for the experience resource (again, starting with index or show and building vertically)
-      - (Remember to add experiences back in to Location Serializer once that resource is up and running in all parts)

       LOCATION INFO: